MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

    Power Query Editor creates a new column at the end of the query, which contains the contents of the table (query) that was merged with the existing query.
 All columns from the merged query are condensed into the column, but you can **Expand** the table and include whichever columns you want.

-1. To expand the merged table, and select which columns to include, select the expand icon (:::image type="icon" source="media/desktop-shape-and-combine-data/icon.png" alt-text="Expand icon.":::).
+1. To expand the merged table, and select which columns to include, select the expand icon (:::image type="icon" source="media/desktop-shape-and-combine-data/icon.png":::).

    The **Expand** window appears.